The term, which refers to plastic products that are made to be used only once, highlights the huge swell in public awareness around plastic pollution

 ‘Single-use’, a term that describes items whose unchecked proliferation are blamed for damaging the environment and affecting the food chain, has been named Collins’ Word of the Year 2018.

-It refers to products – often plastic – that are made to be used once only before they are disposed of.
+It refers to products – often plastic – that are made to be used only once before they are disposed of.
 Images of plastic adrift in the most distant oceans, items such as straws, bottles, and bags have led to a global campaign to reduce their use.

 According to lexicographers at Collins, the word has seen a four-fold increase since 2013, with news stories and images such as those seen in the BBC’s Blue Planet II steeply raising public awareness of the issue.